 Question 1.
 Is your son checking who is in charge?

-Once your child knows for sure that you are there for him, that you've got his back, that you are willing to take on the responsibility of being bigger, stronger, wiser and kind part in the relationship – a lot of parenting struggles just fall off.
+Once your child knows for sure that you are there for him, that you've got his back, and that you are willing to take on the responsibility of being a bigger, stronger, wiser and kind part of the relationship – a lot of parenting struggles just fall off.
 You might get a gut feeling that he's checking if you've got this.
 Sometimes you can tell because his request seems so out of character or unreasonable.

-It can be tempting to go into a long debate about why you need to go and why you need to go now and what you need to get and why he has to come and so on and so on and so on.
+It can be tempting to go into a long debate about why you need to go and why you need to go now and what you need to get and why he has to come, and so on and so on and so on.